-As at 31 December 2016 and 2015, the fair values were estimated to be the same as the carrying values for cash and cash equivalents, short-term bank deposits, other receivables and other payables due to the short-term nature of these financial instruments.
+As at 31 December 2017 and 2016, the fair values were estimated to be the same as the carrying values for cash and cash equivalents other receivables and other payables due to the short-term nature of these financial instruments.

 Investments available for sale are measured at fair value at the end of the reporting period.
-As at 31 December 2016 the fair value was determined based on the market price of the underlying shares, i.e. Level 1 measurement categorization.
+As at 31 December 2017 the fair value was determined based on the market price of the underlying shares, i.e. Level 1 measurement categorization.